rsdmu/rsdmu-website/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:
+If you'd like to contribute to this project, posting a blog, using the website tempalte, please follow these guidelines:

 ### Fork the Repository